githubuserpk/gemma-serverless-gpus-with-cloudrun/README.md

+## Detailed Architecutre and Steps

 The detailed architecture diagram below outlines the detailed steps to run this sample.
 ![Detailed Architecture Diagram](detailed-architecture.jpg)